ericpko/CSC148/README.md

 the 2018 winter semester.
 The professor of this course was Danny Heap.
 I also combined material that was posted from the fall 2017 semester taught by Professor's David Liu and Diane Horton.

-Here is a link to the [CSC148 fall semester website](https://www.teach.cs.toronto.edu/~csc148h/fall/index.html) that I used as a guide throughout my course because of the wonderful explanations.
-You can also find some of the starter code that I have implemented in this repo.

-If you find any bugs/errors (which I am sure there are) please correct them, or let me know.

-Eric